matjam/mega65-libc/README.md

-   cmake -DCMAKE_PREFIX_PATH=$HOME/llvm-mos -B build cd build make make test # if `xmega65` (Xemu) was in your path when running cmake
+   cmake -DCMAKE_PREFIX_PATH=$HOME/llvm-mos -B build cd build make make install # install library files make test # if `xmega65` (Xemu) was in your path when running cmake
    ~~~

+Location of installed mega65-libc should be included into cmake's package search paths, e.g. by adding its path to the ```CMAKE_PREFIX_PATH```.

 #### Dependent projects